GLOBAL MARKETS-Stocks tumble as Trump sparks global trade war fears

 Some say, on the other hand, markets may be over-reacting.

-“Trump has been repeatedly boasting about rise in share prices.
-If this is going to lead to a sustained drop in sharp prices, I bet he is likely to change his stance,” said Nobuyuki Kashihara, head of research at Asset Management One.
+“Trump has been repeatedly boasting about the rise in share prices.
+If this is going to lead to a sustained drop in share prices, I’ll bet he is likely to change his stance,” said Nobuyuki Kashihara, head of research at Asset Management One.

-In the currency market, the dollar’s rebound following the bullish comments on the U.S. economy from new Federal Reserve Chair Jerome Powell on Tuesday lost steam.
+In the currency market, the dollar’s rebound following the bullish comments on the U.S. economy from new Federal Reserve Chair Jerome Powell on Tuesday lost momentum.

 The euro jumped back to $1.2271, after having hit a seven-week low of $1.21545 on Thursday.

-Oil prices were also under pressure, having fallen more than one percent the previous day on the trade spat concerns.
+Oil prices were also under pressure, having fallen more than 1 percent the previous day on trade friction fears.

-U.S. crude traded at $61.19 per barrel, up 0.4 percent in Asia on Friday after having fallen to two-week low of $60.18 on Thursday.
+U.S. crude was little changed in late Asian trade at $60.93 per barrel, having fallen to two-week low of $60.18 on Thursday.
 It is down 3.7 percent so far this week.